tk26/courier-lokalise-connector/README.md

-# Template connector for Lokalise content type app engines
+# Courier connector for Lokalise content type app engines

 Lokalise **content exchange apps** facilitate the exchange of translatable content between Lokalise and third party content platforms.
 Users interact with them to connect both systems, select the content they want to translate, transfer it to Lokalise, see the translation status, and send the translations back to the content platform.